eshaann/USACO-Solutions/README.md

 # USACO-Solutions
-Solutions to several USACO algorithmic problems for practice and competitions
+Solutions to a few USACO algorithmic problems for practice and competitions.
+Most others were lost on another computer